Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Computation Layer

 However, several nontrivial challenges also arise for practical implementation of MEC in HDT.
 These include high energy consumption, straining radio resources, high computation burden on edge servers and data privacy.
 To this end, some research efforts have been dedicated \cite{111, 112, 113, 114, 457, 460}.
 For example, an MEC-enabled framework with the ability to support multi-user computation offloading and transmission scheduling for delay-sensitive applications was proposed in \cite{111}.
 By considering tradeoffs between local and edge computing, this work proposed a novel mechanism to jointly determine the computation offloading scheme, transmission scheduling discipline and pricing rule.
 The results showed that the proposed mechanism can ensure that no mobile user has the incentive to strategically deviate the network-wide optimal management and maximize the network social welfare.
 Furthermore, the authors in \cite{112} investigated the workload re-allocation for edge computing with server collaboration.
 To achieve the equilibrium for each edge server via minimizing expected costs (including energy consumption, delay, transmission, configuration and pricing costs), a novel cooperative queueing game approach was proposed.
 Bishoyi et al. in \cite{114} focused on joint cost and energy-efficient task offloading in the MEC-enabled healthcare system by designing optimal incentive schemes for HDT to curtail the amount of task offloading.
 Particularly, the interaction among MEC servers and HDT users was modelled using the Stackelberg game to derive the optimal task offloading decision for HDT users while activating the corresponding reimbursement amount based on the amount of local computing task.

-Although MEC is an ideal alternative for traditional centric cloud computing, it is hard to deal with long-term, large-scale HDT data and extremely massive and intensive computation tasks due to the limited resource in edge servers (e.g., computation and storage resources).
+Although MEC is a promising alternative to traditional centralized cloud computing, the limited resources available on edge servers (such as computation and storage resources) make it difficult to handle long-term, large-scale HDT data and extremely massive and intensive computation tasks.
+For example, implementing an HDT brain requires 10,000 graphical processing unit (GPU) cards (AMD, 16 GB Memory) to simulate 86 billion neurons \cite{523}.
 Fortunately, the edge-cloud collaboration paradigm has recently emerged.